yihui/yihui.org/content/tinytex/faq.md

-    Personally, I don't like the way that all LaTeX packages are distributed on Linux (e.g., Debian) as `texlive-*` packages, and each `texlive-*` package contains several LaTeX packages.
+    Personally, I don't like the way that all LaTeX packages are distributed on Linux (e.g., Debian) as `texlive-*` packages, and each `texlive-*` package contains a large number of LaTeX packages.
 That means you must install several other LaTeX packages even if you only need one.
 Imagine as an R user (or Python, or other languages): if someone pre-builds the more than 10,000 R packages on CRAN as 20 *collections* of packages, what do you feel when you only need the **ggplot2** package but are forced to install all possible packages related to data visualization?
 Obviously the advantage of providing these collections is that you may not need to install missing packages over and over again, but I'd prefer a lean TeX Live distribution and install packages by myself.

 8.  **Can I change the installation directory?**

-    The directory path is hard-coded in the installation script, and you cannot change it from the command line when installing TinyTeX.
-I chose these directories for Linux, macOS, and Windows because they are hidden by default on these platforms.
-TeX Live should not need (cry for) your attention in most cases.
-If you really want to change the directory, there are a few
-    ways:

-    -   You can download the installation scripts and modify them by yourself (in the spirit of open source).

     -   If you are an R user, you can install the R package **tinytex**, and pass a custom directory name to the `dir` argument of `tinytex::install_tinytex()`.

-    -   Or install TinyTeX first, and move the installation folder to where you'd like it to be (you can even move it to a USB stick).
-That is because TinyTeX is essentially a *portable* version of TeX Live.
-The tricky part of this way is to deal with the `PATH` variable.
-You need to run the command `tlmgr path add`, but `tlmgr` won't be on `PATH` if you have moved the default installation directory, so you have to execute `tlmgr` through its full path, e.g.,
+    -   If you use the [Shell/Batch script](../#installation) to install
+        TinyTeX, set the environment variable `TINYTEX_DIR` to the directory you want before you run the script, e.g.,

         ``` sh
-        # assume you moved ~/.TinyTeX on Linux to /opt/tinytex
-        /opt/tinytex/bin/*/tlmgr path add

-        # assume you moved ~/Library/TinyTeX on macOS to /opt/tinytex
-        /opt/tinytex/bin/*/tlmgr path add

-        # assume you moved %APPDATA%\TinyTeX on Windows to C:\Software\TinyTeX
-        "C:\Software\TinyTeX\bin\win32\tlmgr" path add
+        export TINYTEX_DIR=/path/to/tinytex
         ```

-        You only need to do this once.
-If you installed TinyTeX using the approach in FAQ 5, you need `sudo` to run `tlmgr path add`.

 9.  **How can I use TinyTeX on a USB drive or other portable devices?**